 Understanding Gross Vehicle Weight Rating

 Knowing and understanding GVWR is important to towing because it tells you explicitly the maximum weight of passengers and cargo you can safely carry in your truck or SUV.
-GVWR is the total combined weight of truck and trailer, including all passengers, fuel, fluids and cargo.
+GVWR is the total combined weight of truck, including all passengers, fuel, fluids and cargo.
 GVWR is constant and does not change, regardless of what you tow.
 It’s engineered in when the vehicle is manufactured.

 Because tongue weight must be included in the GVWR, you will need to know how much weight capacity you need to have “left over” for when you hook up your trailer.